buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 Go ahead and delete the file `sample-test.js` under `test`.
 Also, delete `sample-script.js` under `scripts`.
 Then, delete `Greeter.sol` under `contracts`.
 Don't delete the actual folders!

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

-*Note:if you don't do this, Farza will be very sad :(.*
+*Note: if you don't do this, Farza will be very sad :(.*

-Head to #course-chat and post a screenshot of **your** terminal showing the output of the test!
+Head to #progress and post a screenshot of **your** terminal showing the output of the test!
 You just ran a smart contract, that's a big deal!!
 Show it off :).

-P.S: If you **don't** have access to #course-chat and already linked your Discord, join the Discord [here](https://discord.gg/mXDqs6Ubcc), and @farza in #general I'll help you get access to the right channels!
+P.S: If you **don't** have access to #progress, be sure youlinked your Discord, join the Discord [here](https://discord.gg/mXDqs6Ubcc), hit us up in #general we'll help you get access to the right channels!